fasthqc/hqc/Readme.md

 **The speed-up of our patched HQC implementation is about 34 to 46 % in comparison to the current optimized NIST proposal**

 *[1]  Carlos Aguilar-Melchior, Nicolas Aragon, Slim Bettaieb, Loïc Bidoux, Olivier Blazy, Jean-Christophe Deneuville,  Philippe Gaborit,  Edoardo Persichetti,  and Gilles Zémor.
-Ham-ming Quasi-Cyclic (HQC).
+Hamming Quasi-Cyclic (HQC).
 InNIST Post-Quantum Cryptography submissions, round 2.
 NIST,2019.*